Registered Respiratory Therapy Program Brochure

 • Order an official copy of your transcripts from your previous college(s);

 • Submit the official copy of your transcripts along with a Request for Evaluation to the Admissions & Records office.
-This form is also available in person at their office.

 • If you have taken courses from Porterville College or Cerro Coso Community College you do not need to submit official copies of transcripts for evaluation, but rather you ONLY need to submit the Request for Evaluation form to the BC Admissions & Record Office so they can convert the coursework to BC equivalent courses.